Samsung/tizen-docs/docs/application/native/guides/app-management/app-resources.md

    ![Emulator Manager](./media/resource_manager_conn_explorer.png)

-2. In the **Emulator Manager** window, the HD Mobile emulator has already been created.Next, create an emulator instance with a WVGA resolution by clicking **Create**.
+2. In the **Emulator Manager** window, the HD Mobile emulator has already been created.

+   Next, create an emulator instance with a WVGA resolution by clicking **Create**.

    ![Create a new emulator](./media/resource_manager_emulator_new.png)